-The definitions given here correspond in most cases to those in general use and are given here simply to establish an explicit basis for the model.
-We distinguish between "objects," which are single-level, and "containers," which are multilevel.
-We also introduce the concept of "user roles," which define job-related sets of privileges.
+The definitions below correspond in most cases to those in general use and are given here simply to establish an explicit basis for the model.
+We distinguish between objects, which are single-level, and containers, which are multilevel.
+We also introduce the concept of user roles, which define job-related sets of privileges.